B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: yellowgreen">Exceptions:</span>
 - On Cayo Island, alliances with civilians are allowed.
 - Economic alliances (delivery, business, or truce) can also be made with civilians.
+- The mafia that owns a territory (which is not a territory to be delivered) has the right to intervene on it if the police raid it.

 <span style="color: red">Sanctions:</span>
 - Mafias that violate this rule will automatically receive <strong style="color: red">Mafia WARN</strong>.